 The National Center for Complementary and Alternative Medicine divides alternative therapies and systems into five categories as a way to classify them.
 Even so, some of these methods naturally fall into other groups as well.

-Whole Medical Systems are complete systems of medicine such as Traditional Chinese Medicine, ayurveda, and homeopathy.
-Most of these systems were practiced for thousands of years before conventional medicine came into being.
-They are all separate from it.
+Whole Medical Systems are complete systems of alternative medicine such as Traditional Chinese Medicine, Ayurveda, and homeopathy.
+Most of these systems were practiced for thousands of years before conventional modern medicine came into being.
 Whole medical systems often take a holistic approach to healing and wellness, and are still practiced today.

 Mind-Body Medicine includes modalities that work with the healing power of the subconscious mind to positively affect bodily function and symptoms.